MichaelCade/90DaysOfDevOps/Days/day32.md

 Azure SQL Database provides a relational database as a service based on Microsoft SQL Server.

-This is SQL running the latest SQL branch with database compatibility level available where specific functionality version is required.
+This is SQL running the latest SQL branch with database compatibility level available where a specific functionality version is required.

 There are a few options on how this can be configured, we can provide a single database that provides one database in the instance, while an elastic pool enables multiple databases that share a pool of capacity and collectively scale.